DreamerCCC/RawMining/README.md

 |---------------|-------------------------|
 |![Information Gap](./figures/1-information-gap.png)|![Information Gap](./figures/activation.png)|
 ***
-<<<<<<< HEAD

 ## Pipeline of RAW Detection (***PRD***)
-*PRD* fundamentally distinguishes itself from demosaicing or other two-stage structures. *PRD* does not involve the generation or reconstruction of a complete RGB image.
+>*PRD* fundamentally distinguishes itself from demosaicing or other two-stage structures. *PRD* does not involve the generation or reconstruction of a complete RGB image.
 Its primary objective is to facilitate detection by making adaptive adjustments to RAW images, without imposing additional burden.
 <details>
 <summary><strong>Implementation Details</strong> (click to expand) </summary>